MrBounty/Data_portfolio/EY data challenges 2023 level 1/README.md

 # Introduction
-**Note: I did not upload my code yet because the challenge is not finish**

 The EY Open Science Data Challenge Level 1 aims to create open-source solutions to address UN Sustainable Development Goal 2: Zero Hunger.
 Participants will use radar and optical satellite data to build a model that identifies rice crops in Vietnam.
 Vietnam is a leading rice producer and is highly vulnerable to climate change.